Access Denied

 Stir-fries: Load with vegetables (2-3 cups per serving).
 Keep rice to ½ cup or use cauliflower rice entirely.
 Choose lean proteins.
 Measure sauce carefully—many are high in sugar.

 Baked goods: Replace half the flour with almond or coconut flour.
 Use sugar substitutes.
 Add protein powder.
-Use Greek yogurt instead of oil or butter.
+You can sometimes replace part of the oil/butter with Greek yogurt.
 Accept that texture will be denser—that's normal for low-carb baking.

 Soups and stews: Skip or minimize potatoes, pasta, and rice.
 Add extra vegetables and protein.
 Use cauliflower or turnips instead of potatoes—when cooked soft, they're surprisingly similar.